-His most recent work is non-fiction, the story of his decision to write a todo list of everything he wants to do, and to complete as many of those tasks as possible.
+He has recently published a work of non-fiction, the story of his decision to write a todo list of everything he wants to do, and to complete as many of those tasks as possible.
 It is as funny as the novels and very inspiring - my own to-do list is growing (but slowly!).

 I try to maintain a catholic taste in music, but seem to spend a lot of time

 listening to singer-songwriters.
 These are some of my favourites (in the

 "if there's a new album out, I will buy it" category):

 A british singer who went "From cult to legend, bypassing fame and

 fortune on the way", Pete was active from about 1967 to 1974 and made 6 albums.
 For most

 of his songs, he wrote the music and Clive James (yes, the Clive